oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/domain-lifecycle/README.md

        The replica count for cluster 'cluster-1' updated to 1.
 ```

 The `stopServer.sh` script shuts down a running managed server by patching 'spec.managedServers.<server-name>.serverStartPolicy' attribute of the domain resource to `NEVER`.
-It also decreases the replica count for the managed server's cluster by `1`.
-The script provides an option to keep the replica count value constant.
+For clustered servers, it also decreases the 'spec.clusters.<cluster-name>.replicas' for the managed server's cluster by `1`.
+The script provides an option to keep the 'spec.clusters.<cluster-name>.replicas' value constant for clustered servers.
 Please see script `usage` information using `-h` option.
 ```
 $ stopServer.sh -d domain1 -n weblogic-domain-1 -s managed-server1
 [INFO] Patching start policy of server 'managed-server1' from 'ALWAYS' to 'NEVER' and decrementing replica count for cluster 'cluster-1'.